Philip A. Payton Jr.

-Philip Anthony Payton Jr. (February 27, 1876 – August 1917) was an African-American real estate entrepreneur, known as the "Father of Harlem", due to his work renting properties in Harlem, New York City, to African Americans.
+Philip Anthony Payton Jr. (February 27, 1876 – August 1917) was an African-American real estate entrepreneur.
+He is known as the "Father of Harlem", due to his work renting properties in Harlem, New York City, to African Americans.

 Early life

-Philip A. Payton Jr. was born in Westfield, Massachusetts, on February 27, 1876.
-He was the second of four children, one girl and three boys.
+Philip Anthony Payton Jr. was born on February 27, 1876, in Westfield, Massachusetts.
+He was born to parents Annie Maria Hammond Ryans and Philip Payton Sr., and was the second of four children in the family, one girl and three boys.
 His father was a barber and his mother a hairdresser.
 His father insisted that the children learn a trade, and so trained him in the family profession twice a week after school.
 Payton claimed to be a full-fledged barber by the age of fifteen.

-Dr. Joseph Charles Price, founder of Livingstone College in Salisbury, North Carolina, was a personal friend of Payton's father, and Payton attended the institution, and graduated from the institute in 1899.
+Joseph Charles Price, founder of Livingstone College in Salisbury, North Carolina, was a personal friend of Payton's father, and Payton attended the institution, and graduated from the institute in 1899.
 The effects of an injury persisted for most of the following year.
 His siblings each had a more complete education.
 His sister graduated from the state normal school (later Westfield State College), and both of his brothers attended Yale University.

 Payton worked in the family barber shop until April 1899, when he decided to make more of himself, and left for New York City, against the wishes of both parents.
 There, he worked as a department store picture and weighing machine attendant at $6 per week, a barber at $5–6 per week, and finally as a porter in a real estate office at $8 per week.
 While working as a porter, he got the idea of going into the real estate business on his own.